shino369/Naifu-Telegram-Local-Bot/README.md

 # Naifu Telegram Local Bot

-Simple telegram bot to connect your local Naifu environemnt if you run in your own PC (using your own GPU).\
+Simple telegram bot to connect your local Naifu environemnt (well, the old novelAI) if you run in your own PC (using your own GPU).\
+Currently no plan to migrate to use Automatic 1111's API.
+You can change it youself.\
 You can also do some adjustment to connect to the the official Novel Ai Diffusion.\
 \
 To run it, first add your Telegram Bot token in .env file